Team Approach to Care

 Both anesthesiologists and pharmacists focus on the goal of providing optimal pain control in a manner that keeps orthopedic patients comfortable and safe.
 Their open and innovative approaches to patient care have directly reduced the time a patient needs to be hospitalized.

-Sentara is moving toward surgeries that use regional anesthesia instead of general anesthesia.
+- Surgeons at Sentara are moving toward surgeries that use regional anesthesia instead of general anesthesia.
 Regional anesthesia results in less grogginess and nausea, and patients can be up and moving the same day as their surgery.
 The results are showing in our patients’ decreased length of stays.

 Throughout Sentara facilities, surgeons have the resources to include a full-time hospitalist or other primary care physician to consult with any orthopedic patient in need of additional medical attention while hospitalized for an orthopedic procedure.
 Whether a medical issue develops following a procedure or it is a previously known comorbidity, the team rallies to manage the patient’s care.
-It’s part of the emphasis to keep patients at their optimal health to promote recovery as well as prevent readmission for a medical issue that can be addressed while the patient is in our facility.
+It’s part of the emphasis to keep patients at their optimal health to promote recovery as well as prevent readmission for a medical issue that could have been addressed while the patient was in our facility.

 The success and expansion of Sentara Orthopedics is a direct result of our dedication to improving the patient experience.
 We’ve implemented countless measures to improve both overall care and treatment — from the initial consultation to postoperative care and beyond.
-We don’t just follow the crowd; instead, we constantly set the standard for excellence in our regions and beyond.
-Right now, our patients are benefiting from game-changing advances that include:
+Our orthopedic teams constantly set the standard for excellence in our regions and beyond.

-Sentara Fracture Care: Committing to operations for hip fracture patients within 24 hours: This approach significantly lowers mortality rates and blood clots (DVTs), with most patients up the day of surgery.
+- Implementing the Sentara Fracture Care program and our commitment to operations for hip fracture patients within 24 hours: We know the dedication of the orthopedic surgeons and staff to this benchmark of care significantly lowers mortality rates and blood clots (DVTs), with most patients up the day of surgery.

-Standardizing nationally proven best practices at the 11 Sentara OrthoJoint Center® locations: This effort began in 2011 and continues to evolve and show excellent patient outcomes fueled in part from the patient interaction and education.
-For example, blood transfusions were reduced from 21.9% in 2011 to 3.4% in 2016.
-This resulted in nearly 1 million in cost savings over 5 years.
-(917k)
+- Standardizing nationally proven best practices at the 11 Sentara OrthoJoint Center® locations: This effort began in 2011 and continues to evolve and show excellent patient outcomes, fueled in part from the patient interaction and education.

 Financially Responsible Care

-- Referral to Skilled Nursing Facility reduced to 35.2% as compared to baseline of 55.5%
+- Referrals to Skilled Nursing Facility reduced to 35.2% as compared to baseline of 55.5%.